sowang46/DashQoE/README.md

 Install the web drivers for selenium following [this](https://github.com/SeleniumHQ/selenium/blob/trunk/py/docs/source/index.rst)

+Open "monitoring.html" in your target browser and check if the video loads and plays.

 Run the python script.
 For example:
 ```
 python3 monitor.py -d Firefox -p 60